stephonOG/data-modeling-udacity-postgres/README.md

 * Python 3 is available
 * `pandas` and `psycopg2` are available
-* A PosgreSQL database is available on localhost
+* A PostgreSQL database is available on localhost

 ## Running the Python Scripts